 - Early literacy and learning

 The work that you do during the modules (discussion forums, quizzes etc) is not assessed.
-Every module has a task which is assessed by the tutors.
-Final assessment is based on an end of course portfolio.
+Every module has a task which is assessed by your tutors.
+The final assessment is based on an end-of-course portfolio.
 The portfolio is made up of the tasks completed over the duration of the course and a final reflective essay.

 Candidate portfolios are assessed by the IH World Assessment Unit at the end of the course.

 You can find out about the certificate you will receive here.

 Participants are expected to spend a minimum of five hours per week online.
 The actual time dedicated to the course varies from participant to participant dependent on involvement in discussions.
 Participants can expect to spend approximately two further hours per week completing portfolio tasks.
 These tasks will involve the practical application of the course input to the participant’s everyday Very Young Learners teaching.